hannob/optionsbleed/README.md

 ==================

 The script outputs the returned Allow header and prefixes it with an explanation what is wrong with it.
+By default there will be no output if the server is not vulnerable, this can be changed with the -a/--all parameter.

 [bleed]
 -------